WHY AUTOMATE YOUR WAREHOUSE?

 What drives changes in how you run your warehouse?
 Ultimately it is the behavior and expectations of your customers.
 Today e-commerce and omnichannel development drives constantly increasing expectations of wider ranges, higher availability and faster deliveries.
 At the same time individualized receiving, handling, and delivery adds complexity in warehouse operations.
 A challenge for any warehouse manager, to say the least.
 So, is automation the answer to all your problems?
 Let’s see.

-1 Increase productivity.
 The order fulfillment process in an e-commerce warehouse is more complex than when you only handle pallets in and out.
 To deal with this complexity and the demand for faster and more frequent deliveries investing in goods handling automation like goods-to-man solutions, sorters and conveyors is a good idea.
-BUT depending on your product range and processes a combination of manual and automated picking might be the most effective solution.
+But depending on your product range and processes a combination of manual and automated picking might be the most effective solution.

-2 Optimize warehouse space.
 Warehouses today need to handle a greater assortment while warehouse space gets more and more expensive, especially in urban areas.
 Therefore, automation solutions are often introduced as a way to reduce warehouse space.
-BUT some automation equipment (conveyors, AGV’s etc) actually might require more space.
+But some automation equipment (conveyors, AGV’s etc) actually might require more space.

-3 Reduce labour and equipment costs.
-By investing in automation for decision making and goods handling you reduce labour and manual equipment cost.
-BUT of course this must be analyzed in comparison to the automation investment.
+By investing in automation for decision-making and goods handling you reduce labour and manual equipment cost.
+But of course, this must be analyzed in comparison to the automation investment.

-4 Decrease dependency of labour.
 In many areas it is difficult to find labour for warehouse operations.
 This will only continue as more technology is introduced in warehouse processes and puts even more demands on labour expertise.
-With increased automation the HR department can focus on finding fewer, but strategically important employees.
-BUT it is important to make sure that the organization’s ability for creative problem solving and decision-making is not lost in the process.
+With increased automation, the HR department can focus on finding fewer, but strategically important employees.
+But it is important to make sure that the organization’s ability for creative problem-solving and decision-making is not lost in the process.

-5 Improve planning of resources and deliveries.
 Resource and production planning is a challenge for many warehouses since efficiency varies between different workers, and employees on sick leave disturbs planning.
 Investing in automation gives you a foreseeable and reliable capacity that improves resource and production planning.
-BUT, systems and equipment also break down, and solutions for support, maintenance, and upgrades must be included in the investment.
+But, systems and equipment also break down, and solutions for support, maintenance, and upgrades must be included in the investment.

 Even if automation is growing rapidly within warehouses, most modern warehouses use a combination of manual and automated processes.
 For a more flexible use of your automation you will benefit from decisions taken as late as possible in the process, which is given by the non-reserving logic from a modern warehouse management system.
 This will also make optimal use of your whole warehouse combining manual and automated processes, aligning both in balance.
 Furthermore, you want to be able to use the same setup and logic in the automated and the manual warehouse.